Swizec/node-unshortener/README.md

 That said, please feel free to suggest any unshortening services I may have missed.

-Services directly supported so far:
+Services/domains directly supported so far:

   - bit.ly
   - j.mp
   - is.gd
   - goo.gl
+  - ericri.es
+  - jc.is
+  - nyti.ms
+  - linkd.in

 ## License